jaywyawhare/C-ML/docs/INTEGRATION_SUMMARY.md

 ## Integration Status: Complete

-All layers have been properly integrated into the build system and main API.
+All layers, training metrics, and visualization UI have been properly integrated into the build system and main API.

 ## Build System Integration